marouanedbibih/kine-saas/docs/api/api-docs.md

 This document provides an overview of the main API endpoints in the KINE-SAAS system.

+For interactive API documentation, you can access the Swagger UI at `/api/docs` when the application is running.

+For information on how to use and maintain Swagger documentation in this project, please refer to the [Swagger Integration Guide](./swagger-guide.md).

 ## Authentication Endpoints

 | Endpoint | Method | Description |